KittyCAD/kcl-experiments/fantasy-docs.md

     actual = 100/10;
 in assert_eq(expected, actual)
 ```
+The `assert_eq` function will fail the test if the arguments aren't equal.
+There are similar functions like `assert()` which just checks if its argument is true, or `assert_ne()` which asserts the two are not equal.
 Tests are run in parallel, because there's no way for two tests to interfere with each other.
 Test functions cannot take parameters, nor can they return values.
 If you want to automate tests, consider using smaller functions.

 ```kcl
 #[test]